helekal/UD_Estonian_examplesentences/README.md

 Input file has to be a file in CoNLL-U-format (eg files of Universal Dependencies Treebank).

+File "divide_corpus.py" removes from "marklevels.py" output file all the sentences with tags "Not" or "NotTrv" and divides sentences into different files according level tags.
+One sentence can be in more than one file, if it had several level tags.

+Python file "divide_corpus.py" is a command line program, that takes a foldername (folder consisting only "marklevels.py" output file(s)) as a required argument.

-Program as Udapi, Python 3 and tool Estnltk 1.4 have to be installed.
+Programs as Udapi, Python 3 and tool Estnltk 1.4 have to be installed.

 ### Syntactically annotated example sentences with Sketch Engine
-LISADA
+Python file "sketchengine_syntax.py"